We who wrestle with systems

 A reflective viewpoint, with the system as a construct indicating how observers perceive the system, with mental models, biases, and assumptions.

 Each of these viewpoints is influenced by feedback, which tracks what the system produces and compares it with what was intended.
-This feedback may also activate latent capabilities, prompt new configurations, and fuel correction, adaptation, and innovation.
-The big picture for how this feedback unfolds is depicted in Figure 3.
+This feedback may also activate latent capabilities, prompt new configurations, and energize correction, adaptation, and innovation power requirements.

 Erhard Reichlin, author of the Art of System Architecting, describes the application of a systems approach as: